fititnt/ansible-linux-ha-cluster/README.md

 # ansible-linux-ha-cluster
 **Ansible deployment of Linux HA (High Availability) cluster, PoC of AP-ALB.
-One non-Kubernetes / non-Pacemaker / non-DRBD / non-cloud-Lock-In way to do it even on cheapest VPSs you could find.** This is a Proof of Concept of [Águia Pescadora Application Load Balancer ("AP-ALB")](https://github.com/fititnt/ap-application-load-balancer) in a clusterized mode.
+One non-Kubernetes, non-Pacemaker, non-DRBD, without-cloud-lock-ln way to do it even on cheapest VPSs you could find.** This is a Proof of Concept of [Águia Pescadora Application Load Balancer ("AP-ALB")](https://github.com/fititnt/ap-application-load-balancer) in a clusterized mode.